courtois-neuromod/cneuromod_docs/source/ACCESS.md

 ### Stimuli and event files

-You will likely need the events files and stimuli for your analysis which can be obtained from the sourcedata, for example:
+You will likely need the events files and stimuli for your analysis which can be obtained from the sourcedata reference sub-datasets, for example:
 ```
 datalad get -r fmriprep/movie10/sourcedata/movie10/stimuli fmriprep/movie10/sourcedata/movie10/*_events.tsv
 ```